-Why are aesthetics important in a training environment?
+Importance of aesthetics in a training environment

 We use five primary senses to learn and gain new knowledge and skills - hearing, sight, touch, taste and smell.
 These all help us receive and retain information.